Kubermatic Kubernetes Platform 2.14 released - Cloud7

 With Kubermatic Virtualization powered by KubeVirt, users can centrally deploy and manage virtual machines and containers on the same infrastructure all run by Kubernetes.
 Moreover, Kubermatic Kubernetes Platform 2.14 has the support of Flatcar Container Linux as a replacement of CoreOS and SUSE Linux Enterprise (SLES).
 In addition to this support, it supports Kubernetes 1.18. to meet the highest security and reliability standards.

-Kubermatic Kubernetes Platform 2.14 comes with the major hyperscale cloud provider Alibaba Cloud to its repertoire.
-Provision and manage your clusters on Alibaba Cloud infrastructure around the world and particularly in the Asia region.Stay tuned for up-to-date Software News
+Kubermatic Kubernetes Platform 2.14 comes with the major hyper-scale cloud provider Alibaba Cloud to its repertoire.
+Provision and manage your clusters on Alibaba Cloud infrastructure around the world and particularly in the Asia region.Stay tuned for up-to-date Cloud Computing News

 Discussion about this post